MDMISC/Dipyrromethanes_condensation_reactions/README.md

-# Enhancing Solubility Predictions in scCO2 Using Thermodynamic-Informed Machine Learning Models
+# Machine learning approach for predicting the yield of pyrroles and dipyrromethanes condensation reactions with aldehydes
 ***
-Datasets and models related to the publication on the Enhancing Solubility Predictions in scCO2 Using Thermodynamic-Informed Machine Learning Models
+Datasets and models related to the publication on the machine learning approach for predicting the yield of pyrroles and dipyrromethanes condensation reactions with aldehydes